CryptoBitwise/python-challenge-1/README.md

 # python-challenge-1
 see attachment for assignment.
+(Mod 2 assignment).
 I did my best and thats all i can say!